hvlabat/caffeine_and_ADHD_dissertation/README.md

 The Gorilla.sc data is from the consent form, Iowa Gambling Task (IGT), Rapid Visual information Processing test (RVP), Stop Signal Rection Task (SSRT), Test of Variables of Attention (TOVA), Caffeine Consumption (CaffCo) questionnaire, Adult ADHD Self-Report Scale (ASRS), and debrief form.

-The information of use is from the four tests (RVP, TOVA, SSRT, IGT), which contained information on:
+The information of use is from two tests (RVP, TOVA), which contained information on:

--   Reaction/response time (RVP, TOVA, SSRT)
+-   Reaction/response time (RVP, TOVA)

--   Commission Errors (responding when they shouldn't respond) (RVP, TOVA, SSRT)
+-   Commission Errors (responding when they shouldn't respond) (RVP, TOVA)

--   Omission Errors (not responding when they should) (RVP, TOVA, SSRT)
+-   Omission Errors (not responding when they should) (RVP, TOVA)

--   Riskiness (IGT)

 ## Contents